 The Irish are mad about sports and Dubliners are no different.
 The three most popular sports in Ireland, by attendance at senior games, are Gaelic games (Gaelic football and hurling), soccer (commonly referred to as ‘football’) and rugby.
 But a huge variety of other sports are also played across the county and country.

 Sports clubs tend to be very community-orientated and are a great way of meeting like-minded people, either as an individual or as a family.
 Whether your children participate in sport, you take part yourself or you volunteer to help out, getting involved with your local club will really help you settle-in to Dublin.

 We’ve listed the most popular sports and the best sources of information below.

-Of course, if you’re not into GAA, soccer or rugby, there are plenty of other sports played across the city and county of Dublin.
+If you’re not into Gaelic games, soccer or rugby, there are plenty of other popular sports to play across the city and county of Dublin.

 The Federation of Irish Sport represents national and local sports bodies in Ireland.
 Its membership consists of over 100 different organisations from every corner of the country.
 So this just shows the diversity of activities available.

 Below is a list of just some of the sporting activit